danthegoodman1/cloudComputingCourse/02-advanced_virtual_machines/README.md

-# Lesson 2: Advanced Virtual Machines <!-- omit in toc -->
+# Module 2: Advanced Virtual Machines <!-- omit in toc -->

 ## Table of Contents <!-- omit in toc -->